adibMosharrof/ProAssist/custom/src/dst_data_builder/SIMPLE_DST_README.md

 bash custom/runner/run_dst_generator.sh
 ```

-Note: `OPENAI_API_KEY` must be set in your environment (or in your shell profile) for runs that call the OpenAI API.
+Note: `OPENROUTER_API_KEY` must be set in your environment (or in your shell profile) for runs that call the OpenRouter API.

 ## ⚙️ Configuration Options